Find Affordable College Courses

 Of the 158 students majoring in health science at UT Rio Grande Valley, 30% are male and 70% are female.

-A rank of #2 on this year’s list means University of North Texas Health Science Center is a great place for health sciences and services students working on their master’s degree.
+The in-demand master’s degree programs at University of North Texas Health Science Center helped the school earn the #2 place on this year’s ranking of the most popular health sciences and services schools in Texas.
 Located in the city of Fort Worth, UNT Health Science Center is a public school with a small student population.

 Of the 32 students majoring in health science at UNT Health Science Center, 22% are male and 78% are female.